4 Ways AI Will Make Creative Briefs Better

 2. Briefs will help you manage your campaigns

-Once a brief is approved, AI will enable your marketing resource management system to identify and generate the appropriate workflow template, so you can get on with the business of getting that work done with absolute transparency and clarity around roles, responsibilities and deadlines.
+Once a brief is approved, AI will enable your marketing operations system to identify and generate the appropriate workflow template, so you can get on with the business of getting that work done with absolute transparency and clarity around roles, responsibilities and deadlines.

 3. Bots will make requests for re-purposed assets faster and easier

 Most marketing teams now spend a considerable amount of time re-purposing work created for one channel — such as Facebook or LinkedIn — for use in others.
 That creates the need to store, access, use, edit and re-use approved creative assets for multiple channels.